junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "So, I was thinking --" Dean starts slowly, having to look for words again, but it's not as hard as before.
 "Now that I really think about what I just said, all those things about feelings and love --"

 The muscles on Cas's shoulder start tensing again almost immediately.
 Dean puts his arms around him quickly, squeezing lightly.
 "No, no, I'm not regretting anything.
-I'm not taking them back.
-I'm just thinking, that actually really didn't sound like me.
+I'm not taking them back -- I would never.
+I'm just thinking, that actually really didn't sound like me, did it?
 I mean, me?
 Talking about feelings?
 Having a full therapy right there?
 Come on.
 I've never done that before.
 Everything I said was true, sure, but don't tell me it didn't cross your mind that maybe I wasn't really myself for a sec back there."

 Cas squints at him, watching him closely.
 He asks slowly, "What are you talking about?"